getmelisted/intro.js/README.md

 # Intro.js v2.0

+# Forked so it can be used with web components (Polymer + shadow dom)

 > Better introductions for websites and features with a step-by-step guide for your projects.

 ## Where to get